ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 ---
-title: Dedicated Server - ESXi Partitioning
+title: Dedicated Servers - ESXi Partitioning
 excerpt: Use the OVHcloud Control Panel or the OVHcloud API to customize ESXi system partitions
-updated: 2023-09-06
+updated: 2023-09-05
 ---

 ## Objective

 With [OVHcloud Dedicated Servers](https://www.ovhcloud.com/en-gb/bare-metal/), you can [configure partitioning](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh).
-This gives the customer a very wide freedom for all OSes except for ESXi OSes because of their specificities: UNIX based and proprietary OS with a proprietary installer.
+This gives the customer a very wide freedom for all OSs except for ESXi OSs because of their specificities: UNIX based and proprietary OS with a proprietary installer.
 OVHcloud is therefore dependent of the software editor for the OS installation.
 Since ESXi 7.0 it's possible to choose between 4 different pre-defined partitioning layouts.
 This article will show you how to choose a different partitioning layout in the [OVHcloud Control Panel](https://ovh.com/manager/#/dedicated/configuration) or via the [OVHcloud API](https://api.ovh.com/).

 > [!primary]
 >